katherineyuu/CS201_Project0/README.md

 ### Create and Run a New Java Class: **Person201Farthest.java**

-In the `src` folder create a new Java class named `Person201Farthest` (name the file `Person201Farthest.java` that has only a `public static void main method` that allows the program to run.
-When run, the method should read the file `large.txt` in the `data` folder and determine the two `People201` objects that are the farthest apart.
+In the `src` folder create a new Java class named `Person201Farthest` (name the file `Person201Farthest.java`) that has only a `public static void main method` that allows the program to run.
+When run, the method should read the file `large.txt` in the `data` folder and determine the two `Person201` objects that are the farthest apart.
 You may find the code in `Person201NearbyDemo.java` useful in reasoning about the code you write.
 The program should print the objects that are farthest apart among all the objects created and returned when `PersonUtilities.readFile` is called from the code you write.

-The `main` method you write must use the code below
+The `main` method you write *must* use the code below
 ```
 public static void main(String[] args) throws Exception {
         String file = "data/large.txt";